Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Introduction

 One interesting improvement was done by Bompadre \emph{et al.}~\cite{BompadreDO06} about 20 years ago.
-For any $\alpha\geq1$, the ratio was improved by a term of $\frac{1}{3k^3}$ for all the three versions.
-For $\alpha=3/2$, the improvement could be $\frac{1}{4k^2}$ for splittable and unit-demand $k$-CVRP, and $\frac{1}{3k^2}$ for unsplittable $k$-CVRP.
-Before this paper, the results in~\cite{BompadreDO06} were still the best approximation ratios for many small constants $k$.
-Very recently, one significant progress was done by Blauth \emph{et al.}~\cite{blauth2022improving}.
-They improved the approximation ratio to $\alpha+1-\epsilon$ for splittable and unit-demand $k$-CVRP, and to $\alpha+2-2\epsilon$ for unsplittable $k$-CVRP, where $\epsilon$ is a value related to $\alpha$ and $\epsilon>\frac{1}{3000}$ when $\alpha=3/2$.
-This improves the constant part of the approximation ratio ($\epsilon$ is only related to $\alpha$ and not related to $k$), but the improvement is small and the compensation of other parts is large.
-As a result, they cannot improve the ratio in~\cite{BompadreDO06} for small $k$.
-Also very recently, Friggstad \emph{et al.}~\cite{uncvrp} proposed two further improvements for unsplittable $k$-CVRP: the first is an $(\alpha+1.75)$-approximation algorithm based on a combinatorial method, and the second is an $(\alpha+\ln2+\frac{1}{1-\delta})$-approximation algorithm based on an LP rounding method with a running time $n^{O(1/\delta)}$.
-Both of the ratios can be further improved by a small constant $\epsilon'$ by combining the method in~\cite{blauth2022improving}.
+For any \(\alpha \geq 1\), they improved the approximation ratio by a term of \(\frac{1}{3k^3}\) for all three versions of \(k\)-CVRP.
+Specifically, for \(\alpha = \frac{3}{2}\), the improvement was \(\frac{1}{4k^2}\) for the splittable and unit-demand cases, and \(\frac{1}{3k^2}\) for the unsplittable case.
+These results are still the best-known approximation ratios for many small values of \(k\).
+Recently, one significant progress was done by Blauth \emph{et al.}~\cite{blauth2022improving}.
+They improved the approximation ratio to $\alpha+1-\varepsilon$ for the splittable and unit-demand cases, and to $\alpha+2-2\varepsilon$ for the unsplittable case, where $\varepsilon$ is a small value related to $\alpha$, with $\varepsilon>\frac{1}{3000}$ when $\alpha=\frac{3}{2}$.
+While this provides a slight improvement in the constant part of the approximation ratio, it does not outperform the approximation ratio in~\cite{BompadreDO06} for small values of \(k\).
+Friggstad \emph{et al.}~\cite{uncvrp} proposed two further improvements for unsplittable $k$-CVRP.
+The first is an $(\alpha+1.75)$-approximation algorithm using a combinatorial method, while the second is an $(\alpha+\ln 2+\frac{1}{1-\delta})$-approximation algorithm based on LP rounding, with a running time of \(n^{O(\frac{1}{\delta})}\).
+They also showed that both approximation ratios can be further improved by a small constant \(\varepsilon'\) through the method from~\cite{blauth2022improving}.